spacetelescope/crds/docs/users_guide/source/client_use.rst

 This section describes using the crds.client package to access remote web services on the central CRDS server.
 Remote services support the determination of the best reference files for a dataset.
-Remove services support transparently downloading CRDS mappings and reference files and caching them locally for use in development or dataset processing.
+Remote services support transparently downloading CRDS mappings and reference files and caching them locally for use in development or dataset processing.